Dalhousie University, Canada

 Abhishek is an educator, researcher, and theatre practitioner based in Delhi, and leads the education programmes at Humana People to People India.
 He has experience in content development, training, theatre performance, research, and programme management in India and the UK.
 He has facilitated activities with students, educators, and artists.
 He has authored works on education and arts.
 He has received the Ford Foundation Fellowship, AFG Fellowship, IFPA Award, Tagore National Scholarship, and Senior Fellowship.
 He has presented his work at notable conferences, including the ‘Reimagining Teachers and Teacher Education for Our Futures Conference’ at the University of Helsinki, Finland.

-St. Thomas University, United States
+St. Thomas University, United States of America

 Zartasha Shah is a doctoral candidate in the Ed.D. program at St. Thomas University in Miami, Florida.
 She is a recipient of the President’s Volunteer Service Award from the White House and has also been honored by the Consul General of Pakistan in Houston.
 A published author and international presenter, she has shared her research in multiple countries.
 Residing in Texas, USA, Shah’s work emphasizes the role of solid, logical, and empirical evidence in shaping educational understanding.
 Her research explores how the emergence of knowledge can foster accountability, responsibility, and critical reflection to decolonize instructional practices and enhance learning strategies.

-Nagaon University, India
+Nagaon University, Assam

 Dr. Rashmita Phukan has been working as an Assistant Professor in the Department of History, Nagaon University since 17th November 2020.
 Prior to this, she had served as Assistant Professor (Contractual) in the Department of History, Cotton University, Guwahati, Assam for a period of four years and also taught in the Post Graduate Department of Ancient Indian History, Culture and Archaeology of Cotton University for two semesters.
 She had also worked as a Guest Faculty in the Department of History, Gauhati University for two semesters teaching papers on Social History of Ancient India, History of Ancient Assam.
 She obtained her Ph.D degree in 2024 from Gauhati University on the topic ‘Vaishnavism in Assam with Special Reference to Sculptures (Up to 14th Century CE)’ under the supervision of Prof. Paromita Das, Former Head, Department of History, Gauhati University.
 She was awarded her M.Phil in 2018 on the topic ‘Ambari Sculptures: A Study on their Style and Socio-Economic Aspects’.
 Her areas of interest include Early Indian Art, Iconography, Society and its Reflection in Art, Forms of art traditions in Early Assam, etc. She has published papers in peer-reviewed and Scopus indexed journals on various aspects of art and culture pertaining to early Assam.
 She has presented papers in several national and international conferences and is a Life Member of the Indian Art History Congress, a national forum on Art and Aesthetics of India.